Lluc76/Multitool/README.md

  - Ports 5985,5986
  - WinRM service running (on client execute "winrm quickconfig" if is not enabled)
  - Executer user needs to be an administrator on the remote machine or a member of the Remote Management Users group
- - **You need to set de Execution Policy to RemoteSigned with "Set-ExecutionPolicy RemoteSigned"
+ - **You need to set the Execution Policy to RemoteSigned with "Set-ExecutionPolicy RemoteSigned"

 Backup:
  - Destination field on csv must have the .zip format